-ATM An at-the-market program allowing us to issue common shares from treasury at the prevailing market price bitumen A thick, heavy oil that must be diluted to flow (also see: diluent).
-One of the components of the oil sands, along with sand, water and clay cogeneration facilities Facilities that produce both electricity and useful heat at the same time diluent A thinning agent made up of organic compounds.
-Used to dilute bitumen so it can be transported through pipelines natural gas near the Alberta/ Saskatchewan border force majeure Unforeseeable circumstances that prevent a party to a contract from fulfilling it
+An at-the-market program allowing us to issue common shares from treasury at the prevailing market price

+A thick, heavy oil that must be diluted to flow (also see: diluent).
+One of the components of the oil sands, along with sand, water and clay

+Facilities that produce both electricity and useful heat at the same time

+A thinning agent made up of organic compounds.
+Used to dilute bitumen so it can be transported through pipelines

+A major delivery/receipt point for natural gas near the Alberta/ Saskatchewan border

+Final investment decision

+Unforeseeable circumstances that prevent a party to a contract from fulfilling it

+Greenhouse gas

+Health, safety and environment

+Includes rate base as well as assets under construction

+Local distribution company

+Liquefied natural gas

+Master limited partnership

+Operating, maintenance and administration

+Power purchase arrangement

+Our annual average investment used

+Transportation Service Agreements

+Western Canada Sedimentary Basin